Valdarix/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 12: May 12, Tuesday

+**Today's Progress**: Day 12 was more difficult algorithms on Free Code Camp.
+After 3 days off it was difficult to get back in the rhythm.

+**Thoughts**: I still don't like these algorithms.
+I get their purpose but recreating trivial algorithms that I can Google is just annoying.

 ### Day 11: May 11, Friday

 **Today's Progress**: Day 11 has been challenging, Working through the intermediate algorithms has made my head spin today.
 It's hard not to just Google the answers and move on.
 I write algorithms all the time but these just seem to be pushing me.